zakialawi02/starterpack-nextjs-auth-prisma/README.md

 3. Google

 To enable a provider, simply add the corresponding environment variables.
 At least one provider must be configured for authentication to work.

-## Protected Routes

-Routes under `/dashboard/*` are protected by middleware and require authentication.
-You can modify the protection rules in [middleware.ts](./middleware.ts).

 ## Database Schema